diffbot/diffbot_rapidminer/README.md

 RapidMiner Diffbot Extension
 ============================

 A Diffbot client for RapidMiner 6.1 or above to analyze web pages.
-It supports the following Diffbot automatic APIs: [analyse](https://www.diffbot.com/dev/docs/analyze/) and [article](https://www.diffbot.com/dev/docs/article/) (experimental support).
+It supports the following Diffbot automatic APIs: [analyze](https://www.diffbot.com/dev/docs/analyze/) (general automatic API wrapper) and [article](https://www.diffbot.com/dev/docs/article/) (analysis of [article webpages](http://youtu.be/_dgWacImCRg?t=2m38s); support of it in RapidMiner is experimental).

 ###Prerequisites
 RapidMiner Studio 6.1 with Text Processing.
 The [Starter](https://rapidminer.com/pricing/) license is sufficient.